Neuro-Oncology

 Criteria are evolving to include modern ophthalmic imaging findings.
 Indocyanine green angiography is a diagnostic imaging procedure that examines blood flow through the choroid.
 The fluorescent molecule indocyanine green is infused intravenously, and a series of fluorescent photographs are taken with a specialized fundus camera.
 Fluorescein angiography is a technique similar to indocyanine green angiography but evaluates the retinal circulation in addition to the choroid.
 Optical coherence tomography is a noninvasive imaging technique used to generate a cross-section of the retina and choroid.

-In 2021, the Standardization of Uveitis Nomenclature (SUN) Working Group published their classification criteria of early and late-stage Vogt-Koyanagi-Harada disease, which utilized machine learning to determine a set of classification criteria that minimized misclassification of Vogt-Koyanagi-Harada disease with other forms of panuveitis (43).
-One thousand and twelve cases of panuveitis were evaluated, including 156 cases of early-stage Vogt-Koyanagi-Harada disease and 103 cases of late-stage Vogt-Koyanagi-Harada disease.
+In 2021, the Standardization of Uveitis Nomenclature (SUN) Working Group published its classification criteria of early and late-stage Vogt-Koyanagi-Harada disease, which utilized machine learning to determine a set of classification criteria that minimized misclassification of Vogt-Koyanagi-Harada disease with other forms of panuveitis (69).
+Over 1000 cases of panuveitis were evaluated, including 156 cases of early-stage Vogt-Koyanagi-Harada disease and 103 cases of late-stage Vogt-Koyanagi-Harada disease.
 The 95% confidence interval for overall accuracy was between 89.0% and 96.8%.

 Criteria | ||